 At 18, an intensive navigation program forced him to graduate as a ” home schooled” student.

-Answering the call from wide spaces, he leaves France at the age of 23 after successfully presenting exams for phys. ed. teacher and taking classes at a Nautical and Oceanographic Institute as well as gaining knowledge in marine architecture.
+Answering the call from wide spaces, he leaves France at the age of 23 after successfully presenting exams for phys. ed. teacher.

 The Amazon will be his first “adventure land” as he will discover it kayaking and on board a trimaran.
 The wrongfully named Green Hell will be a favorite terrain and will give him the oportunity to rapidly buy his first boat.
 During two years he will then forget his Captain attire and work as a businessman to bring back afloat three companies in financial difficulties.
 During these two years, his free time will be devoted to studying some of the last black caymans in the Kaw ponds, or to canoe up the large streams to go and meet with the Amazon Indians.